acdlite/recompose/src/packages/rx-recompose/README.md

 })
 ```

-The second form is often more convenient, but note that it is also more limiting: there's no to filter out unwanted owner props, since the props returned by the mapping function are always merged with the owner props.
-Relatedly, a prop received from the owner will always result in a new render.
+The second form is often more convenient, but note that it is also more limiting: you must explicitly declare every prop that is passed to the base component.
+There's no way to pass through arbitrary props from the owner.
 For full control over the stream of props, use the first form.

 ### `createEventHandler()`